iotresearchunisa/MicroservicesDDoS/README.md

-# DDoS Attack Detection in Microservices Architectures
+# Datasets for DDoS Attack Detection in Microservices Architectures

 ## Overview
 This repository contains datasets and code for benchmarking and evaluating DDoS attack detection strategies in microservices applications.
 The datasets include both normal and malicious traffic patterns, simulating real-world scenarios with various types of attacks.
 The dataset is designed for training and evaluating machine learning models for intrusion detection.